 The Adamah Farm

-We host our programs on 10 acres of farm fields, orchards, and pasture in Falls Village, CT.
+10 acres of fields, orchards, and pasture in Falls Village, CT.

-- Retreat guests get to eat our fresh produce, tour the fields, and meet the animals
+- Guests at Isabella Freedman Jewish Retreat Center get to eat our fresh produce, tour the fields, and meet the animals

-- Adamah Farm Fellows build community among the seedlings, fruit trees, chicken flock, as well as the weeds and whatever a day’s weather brings
+- Fellows in the Adamah Farm Fellowship build community among the seedlings, fruit trees, chicken flock, and even the weeds.

-- CSA members in Northwest Connecticut enjoy a fresh share of the harvest from June through November as do food pantry clients via our Food Access Fund
+- Members of the Farm CSA in Northwest Connecticut enjoy a fresh share of the harvest from June through November

 We are enrolled in the USDA’s Conservation Stewardship Program and have completed multiple conservation projects with the National Resource Conservation Service and the Sustainable Agriculture Research and Education project.